erick805/rickylau-dev/content/blog/react-hooks/index.md

 }
 ```

+`useEffect()` lets you use side effects in your function components.

 `useEffect()` tells your component to do something after every render.

 React will remember the callback being passed in, and call it after the DOM updates.